 - Risk of infection is highest in the first 2 years after surgery, or until your child is 5 or 6 years old.

 - Always tell your child's provider if your child has a fever, sore throat, headache, belly pain, or diarrhea, or an injury that breaks the skin.
 Most of the time, problems like these will not be serious.
 But, sometimes they can lead to major infections.

 For the first week after surgery, check your child's temperature every day.

-Ask your child's doctor if your child should have (or already had) these vaccines:
+Ask your child's provider if your child should have (or already had) these vaccines:

 Your child may need to take antibiotics every day for a while.
 Tell your child's provider if the medicine is causing your child any problems.
-Do not stop giving antibiotics before checking with your child's doctor.
+Do not stop giving antibiotics before checking with your child's provider.

 These things will help prevent infections in your child:

 - Teach your child to wash their hands often with soap and water.
 Family members should do the same.

 - Get your child treated for any bites, especially dog bites, right away.

-- Let your child's doctor know if your child will be traveling out of the country.
+- Let your child's provider know if your child will be traveling out of the country.
 Your child may need to carry extra antibiotics, take precautions against malaria, and make sure immunizations are up to date.

-- Tell all of your child's providers (dentist, doctors, nurses, or nurse practitioners) that your child does not have a spleen.
+- Tell all of your child's providers (dentist, doctors, nurses, or nurse practitioners and others) that your child does not have a spleen.

 - Ask your child's provider about a special bracelet for your child to wear that says your child does not have a spleen.

 After surgery, most babies and infants (younger than 12 to 15 months) can take as much formula or breast milk as they want.
 Ask your child's provider first if this is right for your baby.
 Your child's provider may tell you how to add extra calories to formula.

 Give toddlers and older children regular, healthy foods.
 The provider will tell you about any changes you should make.